Donald Glover: Early life

-Career
+Writing and acting career

-2006–2010: Derrick Comedy, Community, and mixtapes
+2006–2010: Community, and "Rising Comedy Star"

-In 2006 Glover caught the attention of producer David Miner after Glover sent writing samples including a spec script that he had written for The Simpsons.
+In 2006, Glover caught the attention of producer David Miner after Glover sent writing samples including a spec script that he had written for The Simpsons.
 Miner and Tina Fey were impressed by Glover's work and hired him to become a writer for the NBC sitcom 30 Rock.
+Glover was shocked when he was hired as he didn't think he belonged in a room of seasoned executives.
 From 2006 to 2009 Glover wrote for 30 Rock, in which he also had occasional appearances.
 He and his co-writers were presented with the Writers Guild of America Award for Best Comedy Series in 2008 for his work on the third season.

-In 2008, Glover unsuccessfully auditioned to play President Barack Obama on the sketch comedy program Saturday Night Live; the role went to cast member Fred Armisen.
+In 2008, he unsuccessfully auditioned to play President Barack Obama on the sketch comedy program Saturday Night Live; the role went to cast member Fred Armisen.
 While attending NYU, Glover became a member of the sketch comedy group Derrick Comedy, having appeared in their sketches on YouTube since 2006, along with Dominic Dierkes, Meggie McFadden, DC Pierson, and Dan Eckman.
 The group wrote and starred in a feature-length film, Mystery Team, a comedy about amateur teenage detectives; it premiered at the Sundance Film Festival in 2009.
-With a limited release, the fans requested the film in their local theaters.
+With a limited release, fans requested the film to be shown in their local theaters.

 Glover starred as former high school jock Troy Barnes on Dan Harmon's NBC sitcom Community, which premiered in September 2009.
-Glover did not return as a full-time cast member for the show's fifth season, appearing only in the first five episodes.
-Despite speculation that he was leaving to pursue his music career, a series of hand-written notes that Glover posted to Instagram revealed that his reasons were more personal, citing a need for projects that offered him more independence as he worked through some personal issues.
-Although Harmon approached Glover about returning to the show for its sixth season, Glover declined, feeling that his character's return would not serve the show, the audience, or himself as an actor.
+He did not return as a full-time cast member for the show's fifth season, appearing only in the first five episodes.
+Despite speculation that Glover was leaving to pursue his music career, a series of hand-written notes which he posted to Instagram revealed that his reasons were more personal, citing a need for projects that offered him more independence as he worked through some personal issues.
+Although Harmon approached Glover about returning to the show for its sixth season, Glover declined, feeling that his character's return would not serve the show, the audience, or himself as an actor, and that his career and he himself moved on from the show.
+About a little more than ten years later he would announce to return for the then-in-production Community movie.